 Mahoney Environmental, a Neste subsidiary, is one company that turns used agricultural waste, such as used cooking oil, into renewable fuel and sustainable aviation fuel.
 We offer cooking oil recycling programs to restaurants, bars, hotels, and other commercial kitchens to not only improve their bottom line but the environment as well.

 Used cooking oil must be handled safely, since safety issues can arise when it is kept onsite for extended periods.
 Mahoney Environmental specialists pick up used cooking oil on schedule and transport it for recycling.
 We also deliver fresh cooking oil so that restaurants remain fully stocked.

 We offer a range of additional services to benefit restaurants.
 Our commercial grease trap services are ideal for the maintenance of indoor and outdoor traps.
 Specialists also design and install cooking oil equipment, provide bulk containers for used cooking oil, and install automated cooking oil systems.

 When you work with Mahoney Environmental, you not only maintain the safety and operability of your commercial kitchen, but you contribute to the betterment of the environment.
 Contact our friendly representatives at (800) 892-9392, and schedule your next cooking oil collection.

-We are proud to serve food establishments across the country, including Boston, Chicago, Cleveland, Columbus, Dallas, Denver, Houston, Indianapolis, Kansas City, Miami, Nashville, New York, Philadelphia, Phoenix, San Diego, Seattle, Washington DC and the surrounding areas.
+We are proud to serve food establishments across the country, including Atlanta, Boston, Chicago, Cleveland, Columbus, Dallas, Denver, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Nashville, New York, Philadelphia, Phoenix, San Diego, Seattle, Washington DC and the surrounding areas.